gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 For schema or semantic checks, we can combine `jq` with a JSON Schema validator in CI.
 For instance, in this exercise, we applied GitHub Action for [Super-linter](https://github.com/super-linter/super-linter).
 This package integrates multiple language linters, including support for JSON, into a unified CI check.
 It operates on every push and pull request.

 In this exercise, Super-linter runs on every push/PR and focuses only on `tasks/task1-jsonfix/data/**/*.json` (via `VALIDATE_JSON` and `FILTER_REGEX_INCLUDE`).
-It parses those files with its JSON linters, reports line/column errors in the job log, and fails the check if any file is not well-formed—giving you an automatic, visible gate in CI before code review.
+It parses those files with its JSON linters, reports line/column errors in the job log, and fails the check if any file is not well-formed, providing an automatic, visible gate in CI before code review.

-These are the results of a typical check:
+These are the results of a the first check:

 ```bash
 156  2025-09-13 02:27:22 [INFO]   Linting JSON items...